 Definition of service: Major funding for services and programs of the South Central Kansas Library System comes from a tax on all property outside of established public library districts in Barber, Butler, Cowley, Harper, Harvey, Kingman, McPherson, Reno, Rice, Sedgwick, Stafford and Sumner counties.
-The SCKLS Grant-in-Aid program, which totals \$989,000 annually, partially compensates the 73 public library members of SCKLS for services they provide to registered library borrowers who are not residents of their public library tax district.
+The SCKLS Grant-in-Aid program, which totals \$1,148,448 annually, partially compensates the 73 public library members of SCKLS for services they provide to registered library borrowers who are not residents of their public library tax district.

 In the case of the 14 eligible academic library members of SCKLS, the Grant-in-Aid program compensates them for registered library borrowers who are not enrolled as students or who are not employees of their institution.
-In addition to the grants-in-aid programs for public, academic, school and special libraries, SCKLS initiated Library Programming Grants for member libraries in June 2007 and new Resource Sharing Grants for school and special libraries in 2008 and for public and academic member libraries in 2009.
+In addition to the annual grants-in -aid programs for public and academic member libraries, school and special member libraries have been eligible for grants based on service and resource sharing since 2008.